abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

   { x: 1 } == { x: 1 }; // false
   { x: 1 } === { x: 1 }; // false
   ```

 ---

+## The Global Object

+When the JavaScript interpreter starts up, it automatically creates a global object.
+This object contains all the built-in identifiers you use in your code, such as:

+- Global constants like `undefined`, `Infinity`, and `NaN`.
+- Global functions like `isNaN()`.
+- Constructor functions like `Date()`, `String()`, and `Object()`.
+- Global objects like `Math` and `JSON`.

+In web browsers, the global object is known as `window`.
+In Node.js, it is known as `global`.
+Because this was confusing, ES2020 standardized the name `globalThis` so you can safely refer to the global object in any environment.

+---